5 Sources

 Copy Link

 Anysphere, the company behind the popular AI coding assistant Cursor, has secured a massive $900 million funding round, catapulting its valuation to $9.9 billion 12.
-This latest investment, led by returning investor Thrive Capital with participation from Andreessen Horowitz, Accel, and DST Global, marks Anysphere's third fundraise in less than a year 1.
+This latest investment, led by Thrive Capital with participation from Andreessen Horowitz, Accel, and DST Global, marks Anysphere's third fundraise in less than a year 3.

-In a remarkable display of growth, Anysphere has surpassed $500 million in annualized recurring revenue (ARR) just three years after its launch 2.
-This milestone potentially makes it the fastest-growing software startup of all time, according to its investors 3.
-The company's ARR has been doubling approximately every two months, with a 60% increase from the $300 million reported in mid-April 1.
+In a remarkable feat, Anysphere has surpassed $500 million in annualized recurring revenue (ARR) just three years after its launch 2.
+This rapid growth has led investors to hail Anysphere as potentially the "fastest-growing startup ever" 5.
+The company's ARR has been doubling approximately every two months, showcasing the immense demand for AI-powered coding tools 1.

-Cursor, Anysphere's flagship product, has gained popularity for its ability to automate programming tasks and reduce interruptions in developers' workflows.
+Cursor, Anysphere's flagship product, has gained popularity among developers for its ability to automate programming tasks and reduce workflow interruptions 4.
 Key features include:

 Source: SiliconANGLE